formalmethods/formalmethods.github.io/_posts/2017-09-20-machine-precise-verification-of-lustre-specifications.md

 ### Comparison against Luke

 The comparison against Luke is on the designs with `bool` and `int` types, because these are the only ones that are supported by Luke.
 We have run Intrepyd and Luke with a timeout of 300 seconds per each benchmark.
 Intrepyd is run with BMC and BR algorithms in parallel, while Luke is run with BMC and TI.
+Experiments can be reproduced by means of the scripts available [here][experiments].

 The following scatter-plot reports the runtimes on ALL the benchmarks (except for those in which both tools reported "Timeout"):